AdilOub/voiranimeExtension/README.md

 # voiranimeExtension
-An chrome extension for voiranime
+A chrome extension for voiranime

 It's not working ?
 Disable FRA: AdGuard Français